 Urban Life offer a number of programmes that are adaptable for a variety of contexts.

-It has attracted individuals wanting to reflect on their life, work and mission in a deeper way with others but has also been used effectively by denominational bodies and Christian charities as continuing professional development for their staff.
+Experiments in Mission (formerly Theology-to-Go) has attracted individuals wanting to reflect on their life, work and mission in a deeper way with others but has also been used effectively by denominational bodies and Christian charities as continuing professional development for their staff.

 “It’s really helped me, in how I work with people.
 It’s not that my aims have changed it’s that I have a clearer understanding of why I would choose certain ways of working.”
 Emma Neil, Housing Justice